SoftUni-Internal/interactive-content/EN/03-Introduction-to-Hibernate/02-Java-Persistence-API.md

 # Annotations

-We will take a look at most important annotations in JPA:
+We will take a look at the most important annotations in JPA:

 ## @Entity